 Lack of Preparation: There is a popular quote that says “proper preparation prevents poor performance”.
 Procrastinating until the last minute or not even studying at all can undoubtedly bring stress and feelings of anxiety.
 It is one of the test anxiety causes that can easily be prevented.

 Poor Test History: One or two previous failures can set a pattern that is difficult to break.
-This can make the students to even conclude of failing even before sitting for the test.
+This can cause students to conclude of failure even before sitting the actual test.

 What Does Test Anxiety Feel Like?